aljoanto/GrabYourSeat/README.md

 # GrabYourSeat
-This is the platform for movie theaters to show there presence through web
+This is the platform for movie theaters to show their presence through web